Nvidia's drop drags the US market down even as most stocks rise

 NEW YORK (AP) — Nvidia 's latest blowout profit report is getting waved off by Wall Street on Thursday, and it's dragging the U.S. market down even though most stocks are rising.

-The S&P 500 fell 0.6% following its swivels earlier in the week driven by hopes and worries created by the artificial-intelligence revolution.
-The Dow Jones Industrial Average was up 77 points, or 0.2%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 1.3% lower.
+The S&P 500 fell 1.1% following its swivels earlier in the week driven by hopes and worries created by the artificial-intelligence revolution.
+The Dow Jones Industrial Average was down 204 points, or 0.4%, as of 12:52 p.m.
+Eastern time, and the Nasdaq composite was 1.8% lower.

 Nvidia, whose chips are helping to power the AI boom, reported another stellar quarter of profit growth that breezed past analysts’ expectations.
 It also gave a forecast for revenue in the current quarter that once again topped Wall Street’s estimates.